bcrestel/bcrestel.github.io/_posts/2019-01-25-emailsignature.md

 [Confluence](https://elementai.atlassian.net/wiki/spaces/UX/pages/693273903/Signature).
-The only place where we differ from the tutorial is that instead of pasting part of the HTML signature into the .mailsignature file, we need to delete everything in the initial file, then paste everything from EAI's HTML file.
+The only place where we differ from the tutorial is that instead of pasting part of the HTML signature into the .mailsignature file, we need to delete everything below the Mime-Version line in the initial file, then paste everything from EAI's HTML file.